 Unlike boundaries of a political unit, boundaries of a natural region do not have surveyors’ monuments to alert us to their locations.
 It usually takes an informed observer to identify such boundaries.
 In addition to geographers, scholars ranging from anthropologists to zoologists, concern themselves with identifying natural boundaries, as they also study plant and wildlife within the confines of natural regions.

 A boundary of a natural region is actually a transitional zone that is sometimes difficult to define.
-For instance, the topographic boundary between the Great Plains and the Rocky Mountains in North America is a gradual change from planar to mountainous terrain.
-This boundary is an example of a single-feature boundary, as it separates two classes of one element—landforms.
+For instance, the topographic boundary between the Great Plains and the Rocky Mountains in is a gradual change from planar to mountainous terrain.
+This boundary is an example of a single-feature boundary, as it separates 2 classes of 1 element—landforms.
 Boundaries of multielement regions are more difficult to define, as each element’s distribution fails to coincide perfectly with that of the other elements.
 For example, broadleaf deciduous trees and coniferous trees do not coincide well in a mixed forest biome.
 As a result, the biome’s boundary is a compromise that depends upon the decision of the scientists who are defining the region.

 In the late 19th and early 20th centuries, some political geographers treated the state (meaning a country) as if it were a natural region.
 Friedrich Ratzel was an influential German political geographer who developed this organic state theory.
 He used an analogy to compare the state with an organism.
 According to his analogy, a state is a living thing.
 Like plants and people, it needs living space and resources and constantly competes against other states for them.
 Hence, state boundaries are natural or organic entities that must grow outward for the state to survive.
 Strong governments, according to this view, would seek to adjust their natural boundaries by conquest or annexation.
 Ratzel emphasized that his description was an analogy, not a basis for state policy.